Juvenile injured in shooting on Harrison Hill Elementary grounds

-A juvenile shot in the leg at Harrison Hill Elementary School March 5 is in stable condition and police are investigating the incident.
+A 16-year-old shot in the leg at Harrison Hill Elementary School March 5 is in stable condition and police are investigating the incident.

 A news release from the Lawrence Police Department stated that the report of a shooting at the school, 7510 E. 53rd St. in Lawrence, came in a little after 4 p.m.